jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 >
 >Continue until I ask for a summary, and then provide a summary of our interview.

+Some companies require an online assessment before interviews.
+Treat these seriously and practice beforehand on common coding platforms.

+## Story Time
+Interviewers will ask you about things you mention on your resume, especially your past experiences.

+A good way to make a favorable impression is to tell a good story.
+Have a story or two about your experience in teamwork, conflict, failure, leadership.

+Sometimes the interviewer may not reference a specific experience, but they may ask more generally, such as, "Tell me about a conflict you had and how you resolved it."

+An open question like can feel more disorienting than a specific question, but its openness gives you flexibility gives you more options.
+It could be something that happened in your academic career, a previous job, team sport, etc.
+You may also be able to pivot the original request to the story you wish to tell.
+This is your story so make sure you're the main character.

+Interviewers may stump you even if unintentially.
+You may be asked about something for which you don't have a good story in mind.
+Take note of that deficit and try to come up with a story should you be asked a similar question in a future interview.

+If you're not sure how to tell your story, consider the [STAR: Situation, Task, Action, Result](https://en.wikipedia.org/wiki/Situation,_task,_action,_result) method.

+## Follow Up
+Follow up afterwards:
+* Send a brief thank-you email within 24 hours.
+* Reaffirm interest.
+* Reference something specific discussed.

 # Decision
 You might receive multiple internship offers.
 Each offer is different.